 Bonus AC?
 Stacks With Itself?
 Notes Armor Bonus Yes - An armor bonus to AC comes from the physical armor you are wearing.
 It can be enchanted to grant additional AC via an Armor Enhancement bonus (see below).
 If you have multiple items providing an Armor bonus to AC, only the highest Armor bonus applies (i.e. you can't wear two sets of armor).
 Armor Enhancement Bonus Yes - Armor which has been magically enchanted (e.g. +2 leather armor) adds its enhancement bonus to the AC of the wearer.
 If you have multiple items providing an Armor Enhancement bonus to AC, only the highest Armor Enhancement bonus applies.
 Dex Modifier Yes - Your dexterity modifier adds to your AC to represent your ability to actively avoid attacks.
 If you are surprised, or have not yet acted in the round, you may not apply your Dexterity modifier to your AC.
 Furthermore, most armor limits the maximum Dexterity modifier you may apply to your AC while wearing that armor.
 If your Dexterity modifier is greater than the Max Dex listed for the armor you are wearing, you may only add up to the Max Dex number to your AC.
 The additional benefit from your high dexterity is lost unless you remove the armor (or purchase a magical or dweomermetal version of the armor, which may raise the Max Dex of the armor).
 It is not possible to have more than one source for your Dexterity modifier.
 Even if you somehow could, you could only use the highest value.
 Dodge Bonus Yes Yes Dodge bonuses represent actively avoiding blows.
 Unlike all other bonuses to AC, if you have multiple items providing a Dodge bonus to AC, they stack with each other.
 Martial Bonus Yes - Warlords can grant a martial bonus to AC to adjacent characters using their Hold the Line stance.
 This represents the tactical direction and positioning provided by the warlord's leadership.
 If you have multiple effects providing a Martial bonus to AC, only the highest Martial bonus applies.
 Natural Armor Bonus Yes - A natural armor bonus improves armor class resulting from a creature’s naturally tough hide.
 Natural armor bonuses stack with all other bonuses to armor class (even with armor bonuses) except other natural armor bonuses.
 A creature without natural armor has an effective Natural armor bonus of +0.
-Natural Armor Enhancement Bonus Yes - Some magical effects (typically magic items) grant an enhancement bonus to the creature’s existing natural armor bonus, which has the effect of increasing the natural armor’s overall bonus to armor class.
 If you have multiple effects providing a Natural Armor bonus to AC, only the highest Natural Armor bonus applies.
 Shield Bonus Yes - A shield bonus to AC comes from the physical shield you are wearing.
 If you have multiple items or effects providing a Shield bonus to AC, only the highest Shield bonus applies (i.e. you can't wear two shields at once).
 Shield Enhancement Bonus Yes - A shield which has been magically enchanted (e.g. a +2 heavy shield) adds its enhancement bonus to the AC of the shield's wearer.
 If you have multiple items or effects providing a Shield Enhancement bonus to AC, only the highest Shield Enhancement bonus applies.
 Size Modifier Yes - You receive a bonus or penalty to your AC based on your size.
 It is not possible to have more than one source for your Size modifier.
 Even if you somehow could, you could only use the highest value.
 Training Bonus Yes - Some racial traits and class features can grant a training bonus to AC.
 Training Bonuses stack with all other bonuses to AC, except other Training Bonuses.
 If you have more than one source of Training Bonus to AC, only the highest available bonus applies.

 Determine Attack Values, Saving Throws and Initiative